rojspagsanjan/bookingSystembyRojs/readme.rst

 System Features:

-Can login and logout
+Can login and logout,
-Can add books
+Can add books,
-Can edit books
+Can edit books,
-Can view books
+Can view books,
-Can enable/disable books
+Can enable/disable books,
 Can delete books